iPhone Screen Replacement Sydney — Cost, Time & Warranty Guide

 3. Budget aftermarket (hard OLED / cheap incell)

 The cheapest screens you can buy wholesale.
 Touch response and brightness can be noticeably worse.
 Often come with compatibility warnings about brightness or Face ID.
-Almost always the reason a $60 back-alley screen fix goes wrong.
+Almost always the reason a too-cheap back-alley screen fix goes wrong.

 What should a fair warranty look like?